Miha-x64/Lychee/README.md

 ## HTTP

-HTTP is the most popular application layer protocol.
+HTTP is ~~unfortunately~~ the most popular application layer protocol.
 Its abilities are not restricted to passing binary or JSON bodies: there are headers, query parameters, form fields, multipart, and more.